IT’S GOOD TO REMIND OURSELVES

-I know a fellow who abstains from food entirely every Wednesday and Friday, and he’s a veritable saint.
+I once knew a fellow who abstained from food entirely every Wednesday and Friday, and he was a veritable saint.
 Of course, the question presents itself:

-Has maintaining this discipline made him virtuous, or does some fundamental saintly character give him the spiritual strength to perform such feats of devotional athleticism?
+Did maintaining this discipline make him virtuous, or did some fundamental saintly character give him the spiritual strength to perform such feats of devotional athleticism?

 Another thing I don’t get is the remarkable appeal of Ash Wednesday.

 How many times I’ve observed the church packed with people I see at few other times during the year.
 There’s no canonical obligation to receive that little smudged cross on their foreheads.
 Yet it means something to them, so they’ll juggle work and family schedules to attend Mass at noon in the middle of the week.